 'Freedom Parade': Drawing in Sketchbook

-Drawing Tools in order of photo above:
+Drawing Tools in order of the photo above:

 Blue Click Inc pen,